StealthNinja1O1/CharacterDiscordBot/README.md

 A Discord bot that roleplays as a character defined by a Character Card V2 JSON file.
 Uses OpenAI-compatible APIs for response generation with a DIY tool-calling system that works with any model - including non-tool-calling ones.

+# CONSIDER THIS PROJECT ARCHIVED.
+Development moved to [Nyxal](https://github.com/StealthNinja1O1/Nyxal) where I will continue to extend this project.
+Im not gonna update 2 projects doing the same thing.

 ## Features

 ### Core